qubole/rubix/docs/index.rst

 =================================

 RubiX is a light-weight data caching framework that can be used by Big-Data engines.

+RubiX uses local disks to provide the best I/O bandwidth to the Big Data Engines.
+RubiX is useful in shared storage architectures where the data execution engine is separate from storage.
+For example, on public clouds like AWS or Microsoft Azure, data is stored in cloud store and the engine accesses the data over a network.
+Similarly in data centers [Presto](https://prestosql.io) runs on a separate cluster from HDFS and accesses data over the network.

 RubiX can be extended to support any engine that accesses data in cloud stores using Hadoop FileSystem interface via plugins.
-Using the same plugins, RubiX can also be extended to be used with any cloud store
+There are plugins to access data on AWS S3, Microsoft Azure Blob Store and HDFS.
+RubiX can be extended to be used with any other storage systems including other cloud stores

 .. toctree::
    :maxdepth: 2